 Internet Matters, a not for profit organisation dedicated to helping keep children safe online is supporting Anti-Bullying Week.
 Internet Matters has advice specifically designed for parents to learn about a range of online issues including cyberbullying.
 Visit the site for practical tips and access to other organisations that can help your child if they are being cyberbullied.
 As a BT Broadband customers can you also activate Parental Controls, which enables you to set content filters, time restrictions and you can even block certain websites.

 What does cyberbullying mean?

 Cyberbullying is a type of online bullying that occurs on social networks, chat rooms, emails, messaging apps or on forums.
-It can be private or public, so multiple people can see it.
+It can be private, or public so that other people can see it and potentially join in.

-According to ChildLine there’s been an 87% rise in cyberbullying between 2012 and 2013.
+According to ChildLine there has been an 87% rise in cyberbullying between 2012 and 2013.
 Types of cyberbullying include:

 - Posting private pictures online without permission